xavierchia/xavierchia.github.io/_posts/2020-07-22-personal-education.md

 In the following, I will summarize my current more systematic approach to personal education.
 It’s far from perfect and the following sections are primarily reminders for myself.

 >“The information we consume matters just as much as the food we put in our body.
 It affects our thinking, our behavior, how we understand our place in the world.
-And how we understand others.” — Evan Williams, Co-Founder of Twitter and Medium”
+And how we understand others.” — Evan Williams, Co-Founder of Twitter”

 ## Keep a list of things you want to know more about